tal27988-max/ppltx/readme.md

 BI Developer with experience in:

 - SQL
-- Power BI
 - Python
 - ETL Development
-- SAP
+- Snowflake
 - BigQuery
+- Power BI
+- Looker

 Currently focusing on becoming a Data Engineer by building real-world projects and learning cloud-based technologies.